-At some point, I'm going to look again at how I've painted the spears on this unit.
-One of the advantages Iberian infantry had was that they used all metal throwing spears and some of the spears on the Victrix sprues are clearly intended to be metal rather than wooden shafted.
-Some, however, are a little more ambiguous!
-Fortunately, it wont be any great problem to re-paint some of the spears with wooden shafts where I have opted to paint them all metal.
+At some point, I'm going to look again at how I painted the spears on this unit.
+One of the advantages Iberian infantry in this period had, was that they used all metal throwing spears and some of the spears on the Victrix sprues are clearly intended to be metal rather than wooden shafted.
+Some, however, are little more ambiguous!
+Fortunately, it wont be any great hardship to re-paint some of the spears with wooden shafts where they are currently painted all metal.

 |The fearsome Iberian Scutarii charge into action!|